pinellolab/dictys/README.rst

   1. To run pytorch on **CPU**, run ``dictys_helper makefile_update.py path/to/config.mk '{"DEVICE": "cpu"}'`` to configure to CPU mode.
 See `Tutorials`_ to find the right place to run this command.
   2. To run pytorch on **GPU**, reinstall Dictys with the correct options to enable GPU support at `Installation`_.

+* **How do I use Dictys on scRNA-seq + bulk ATAC-seq samples?**

+  This is definitely possible although it is not the intended function:

+  1. Follow any tutorial (e.g. https://github.com/pinellolab/dictys/blob/master/doc/tutorials/short-multiome/notebooks/main.ipynb) and adapt it to your dataset and machine.
+Do not put in your ATAC-seq data yet.
+  2. Expect failures in "Validate input data" step because of that.
+Continue running the notebook and stop before "Network inference" step.
+  3. Create folders tmp_static/$celltype for each $celltype in data/subsets.txt.
+  4. Copy your ATAC-seq peak _peaks.narrowPeak bed file to each tmp_static/$celltype/peaks.bed.
+Copy your bam and bai files to each tmp_static/$celltype/reads.bam or tmp_static/$celltype/reads.bai.
+They can be different for each folder depending on the granuality of cell-type specificity of your bulk ATAC-seq data.
+  5. In each tmp_static/$celltype folder, run ``touch names_atac0.txt; touch names_atac.txt; touch reads.bai reads.bam peaks.bed`` to trick make with modification dates.
+  6. Continue running the notebook from the "Network inference" step.

+  **Note**:

+  * The provided bam and bed files should be sorted.
+Or you may see errors like "Error: Sorted input specified, but the file has the following out of order record".
+  * You should choose the number of parallel threads (with ``make -j`` option) wisely.
+Make sure you have enough CPU cores and memory.
+If not, you can try different values in separate runs but remember to remove all intermediate files of each run.
+Otherwise you may encounter incomplete files with errors like "unexpected end of file".

+  Many thanks to @kamisama0101 in `issue 62 <https://github.com/pinellolab/dictys/issues/62>`_ from `Di Chen <https://scholar.google.com/citations?user=U9qYnRAAAAAJ&hl=en>`_'s Lab for sharing their successful notes!

 * **How do I use a large motif database where each motif can map to multiple TFs, such as from SCENIC+?**

   You need to first convert the motif database into a ``.motif`` file in `HOMER format <http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html>`_.
 Each motif should be named as ``TFNAME_unique-suffix`` where TFNAME should match the gene name in your dataset including capitalization.
 For multi-TF motifs, merge them as ``TFNAME1,TFNAME2,TFNAME3_unique-suffix`` for best speed, instead of duplicating them under each TF.
 See ``motifs.motif`` in tutorial inputs to understand file format. **Important**: the `log odds detection threshold <http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html>`_ column needs to be filled properly.